Blogs

 • Ongoing Monitoring: Establishing internal controls and regularly monitoring service provider activities is crucial to ensure adherence to federal consumer financial laws.

-As organizations grow larger and more complex, the CFPB raises the bar for scrutiny.
+As organizations grow larger and more complex, there is room for error when following the law.
 Custom-designed control solutions are necessary because there is no “one size fits all” approach.
-Solutions are highly dependent on the CFPB’s assessment of the extent to which noncompliance negatively impacts consumers.
+Vendor management compliance solutions are highly dependent on an assessment of the extent to which noncompliance negatively impacts consumers.

 “To limit the potential for statutory or regulatory violations and related consumer harm, supervised banks and nonbanks should take steps to ensure that their business arrangements with service providers do not present unwarranted risks to consumers.